 In understanding insulin resistance it is first important to understand insulin/glucose physiology.
 A useful analogy is to think of insulin as the key that unlocks the cell allowing glucose to enter, where it can then be used for energy.
 Insulin resistance is a term used to describe a pathological state in which the cell does not allow glucose in despite the presence of insulin.
 It's like the call becomes “numb” to insulin.

 The good news is that insulin resistance is completely preventable and even reversible the majority of the time.
-Follow these basic lifestyle recommendations to keep yourself insulin sensitive:
+The most important lifestyle recommendations to keep yourself insulin sensitive are summarized below:

 1. Avoid saturated fats.
 This is not a popular suggestion as many people's favorite foods are rich in saturated fat.
 Fortunately following this advice is easy to do when following a whole foods, plant-based diet.
 When it comes to fats, opt for the whole plant versions like nuts and seeds.
 And no, oils are not healthy.
 They are a processed food and the most calorically dense food on the planet, so skip them, too.